-Improbably appealing duo the Rock and Seann William Scott forms the core of this Amazon-set action-adventure caper that is more entertaining than it has right to be.
-Pic cements the Rock’s status as a contempo action hero with a bigscreen future.
-Watch for opening to lay the smackdown on competition, followed by solid mid-range, or better, B.O.
+Pity the poor soul who has to stand shirtless next to the Rock, but such is the fate of Seann William Scott in “The Rundown.”
+The improbably appealing duo forms the core of this Amazon-set action-adventure caper that is at once more ear-splitting and entertaining than it has the right to be.
+Pic effectively furthers Universal’s collaboration, after “The Scorpion King,” with the former WWF star, and it cements the Rock’s status as a contempo action hero with a bigscreen future.
+Watch for its opening to lay the smackdown on the competition, followed by solid mid-range, or better, B.O.